-Georges Pierre Seurat (1859-1891) French Post Impressionist and Pointilist painter who lived between the years.
+Georges Pierre Seurat (1859-1891) French Post-Impressionist and Pointist painter who lived between the years of 1859-1891.

-After a Sunday in the Grande Jatte Island (1886), Washers in Asnières (1884), The Circus (1891), Young woman powdered himself (1890), Circus Sideshow (1888), Le Chahut (1890), The Models, The Channel of Gravelines, Petit Fort Philippe(1890), View of Fort Samson (1885), Bridge at Courbevoie (1887),Gray Weather, Grande Jatte(1888),The Lighthouse at Honfleur(1886),Farm Women at Work(1883) , Vase of Flowers (1879),The river Seine at La Grande-Jatte (1888),Peasant with Hoe (1882)
+The most well-known Georges Seurat works and paintings are given below: A Sunday Afternoon on the Island of Grande Jatte (1886), Bathing in Asnières (1884), The Circus (1891), The Young Woman with Powder (1890), Circus Sideshow (1888), Le Chahut (1890), The Models, The Channel of Gravelines, Petit Fort Philippe(1890), View of Fort Samson (1885), Bridge at Courbevoie (1887),Gray Weather, Grande Jatte(1888),The Lighthouse at Honfleur(1886),Farm Women at Work(1883) , Vase of Flowers (1879),The river Seine at La Grande-Jatte (1888),Peasant with Hoe (1882)